anatole26/LLM-Optimizing-Large-Language-Model-Inference/README.md

     - tqdm
     - sentencepiece

 - LLaMA 2 - 7B model for inference.
 This model can be found at "https://ai.meta.com/llama/".
 The model in question should be requested, after which Meta should send an email with a confirmation link.
 The model is then downloadable via the computer's terminal using said confirmation link.
+The resulting file should be called 'consolidated.00.pth'.